Maeeen/emoji-picker/README.md

 This is a simple emoji picker that replaces the emoji picker in Windows ≥10, with **all** shortcuts.

-This is still a work in progress, but as a beginner Rustacean, a few milestones (including making a DLL Windows hook in Rust) have been achieved.
+:warning: This is a work in progress and mainly a learning project.

 ## Demo